ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### In the peripheral contract (UniswapV2Router02.sol)

-3. Verify the deadline hasn't passed
-4. Send the liquidity tokens to the pair exchange
+3. Send the liquidity tokens to the pair exchange

 #### In the core contract (UniswapV2Pair.sol)

-5. Send the destination address the underlying tokens in proportion to the burned tokens.
+4. Send the destination address the underlying tokens in proportion to the burned tokens.
 For example if there are 1000 A tokens in the pool, 500 B tokens, and 90 liquidity tokens, and we receive 9 tokens to burn, we're burning 10% of the liquidity tokens so we send back the user 100 A tokens and 50 B tokens.
-6. Burn the liquidity tokens
+5. Burn the liquidity tokens
-7. Call `_update` to update the reserve amounts
+6. Call `_update` to update the reserve amounts

 ## The Core Contracts {#core-contracts}